October 2008

 Out With The Dodgeball, In With The Brightkite

 While I have been a faithful Dodgeball user for over 4 years, it’s not been a service that has been taking strides to make me love it.
 The site exists now almost exactly as it did back then, save using Google Accounts after they were bought out in the spring of 2005.
 While it remains functional, it has been losing mindshare in the face of stiff competition.
 Yelp does reviews better; Twitter does messaging between friends better; Facebook handles connections between friends better.
-The only place Dodgeball still had a hold on me is for checking in; announcing to your friends where you were.

 That was until I saw this demo of the Brightkite iPhone application: